boytchev/suica/docs/suica.md

 perspective( 𝑛𝑒𝑎𝑟, 𝑓𝑎𝑟, 𝑓𝑜𝑣 );
 ```

 Property and command.
 Sets a perspective camera projection.
 Objects further away appear smaller.
-The perspective is defined by `near` distance , `far` distance and `field of view` angle.
+The perspective is defined by `near` distance, `far` distance and `field of view` angle.

 The `near` and `far` distances (by default 1 and 1000) define the depth span of the viewing area.
 Objects and part of objects outside this area are not drawn.
 The `field of view` angle is measured in degrees (by default 40&deg;) and it defines the vertical span of the viewing area.
 Smaller angles make objects appear bigger and reduce the perspective effect; larger angles make objects appear smaller and increases the perspective effect.